iERA tackles ‘God, Atheism and Islam’ in Amsterdam

 Conveying The Call in the Historic Religious Hub of Utrecht

-In Netherlands, the Stichting Tasmim was put together with the aim of shaping solutions to the current challenges faced by the Muslim community.
+Stichting Tasmim is an organisation whose main purpose is to provide solutions to the current challenges faced by the Dutch Muslim community.
 To that end, they invited iERA at the start of October 2017 to deliver a weekend dawah training course in the historic city of Utrecht.

 iERA’s Subboor Ahmad and Hamza Tzortzis delivered the course that gives the attendees a clear and concise way to convey the call to Islam with compassion and reason.